Father Robert Brennan

 Assigned as follows:

-According to the 2005 Grand Jury Report, several complaints against Father Robert Brennan were made about inappropriate or suspicious behavior with more than 20 boys dating to 1988.
-However, Father Brennan remained active as chaplain at a nursing home for nuns until 2005 when the Grand Jury Report was released and the Archdiocese of Philadelphia removed him from ministry.
+According to the Philadelphia 2005 Grand Jury Report, several complaints against Father Robert Brennan were made about inappropriate or suspicious behavior with more than 20 boys dating back to 1988.
+However, he remained active as chaplain at a nursing home for nuns until 2005 when the Grand Jury Report was released and the Archdiocese of Philadelphia removed him from ministry.

 Father Brennan remained an assistant pastor with full and unsupervised access to

 children for more than 10 years despite continuing complaints of inappropriate touching of boys.
 When Cardinal Bevilacqua retired, Father Brennan was still a parochial vicar at Resurrection parish in Philadelphia, despite reports from parish staff that he had inappropriate contact with several students from Resurrection’s grade school.
 In June 2004, Father Brennan was appointed Chaplain at Camilla Hall, a retirement home for nuns.

 Additional complaints of his abuse from the 1960s were substantiated and he was placed on permanent leave in 2007.
 According to the Archdiocese of Philadelphia Father Brennan was arrested in 2013 after a new report of abuse was filed.
 It alleges that Father Brennan abused a boy for 4 years in late ’90s beginning when the boy was age 11.
 However, the charges dropped when the alleged victim died at age 26 of a drug overdose.
 The family then filed a civil suit in 2013 and settled in 2018.